The constructive Kan-Quillen model structure: two new proofs: The model structure via the equivalence extension property

 \draw[->,dashed] (X) to (Y); \draw[cof] (A) to (B); \draw[fib] (X) to (A); \draw[fib,dashed] (Y) to (B); \pb{X}{B}; \end{tikzeq} Our ultimate goal in this subsection is to show that fibrations extend along trivial cofibrations.

 \begin{corollary}[Trivial fibration extension] In cofibrant simplicial sets, trivial fibrations extend along cofibrations. \end{corollary}

 \begin{proof} This is the special case of \cref{equivalence-extension} where the maps $X_1 \to A$ and $Y_1 \to B$ are identities.
-We use the fibration category of \cref{fibration-category-slice-cofibrant} to move between trivial fibrations and fibrations that are fiberwise homotopy equivalences over their target. \end{proof}
+To see this, we recall that a map $X \to Y$ is a trivial fibration exactly if it is a fibration and fiberwise homotopy equivalence over $Y$.
+This is recorded in \cref{fibration-category-slice-cofibrant} (with $M$ instantiated to $Y$). \end{proof}